ostheperson/pubsub-broadcaster/README.md

 ## Supported Pub/Sub Systems

-*   [x] any system that can implement the pubsub interface
+*   [x] any system that can implement the subscriber interface

 ## Resilience and Error Handling